-Over washing your hair can cause a dry scalp, which can cause dandruff.
-Over washing can also strip away the natural oils that nourish your hair.
+Over-washing your hair can cause a dry scalp, and this dryness can cause dandruff buildup.
+Over-washing can also strip away the natural oils that nourish your hair, and is especially bad for curly hair.
 Using these DIY hair masks will condition your hair and help prevent breakage while being a healthier way to repair damaged hair of all types.
-Lather up your hair with these homemade recipes for a relaxing, spa-like experience.
+Lather up your hair with these homemade recipes for a relaxing, moisturizing spa-like experience.

 How to Use